Norma Andrews

 Norma W. Andrews is a cell biologist and professor at the University of Maryland Department of Cell Biology and Molecular Genetics.
 She chaired the department from 2009 to 2014.

 Education and career

 Norma Andrews received her B.S. in 1977 and Ph.D. in 1983, both from the University of São Paulo.
 She then went on to a postdoctoral fellowship in the laboratory of Victor Nussenzweig at New York University, which she completed in 1990.
-She then began her own laboratory at Yale University as an assistant professor.
+She then began her own laboratory at Yale University, where she joined the Department of Cell Biology and the Section of Microbial Pathogenesis becoming a Full Professor in 1999.
 In 2009, Andrews moved her lab to the University of Maryland to chair the Department of Cell Biology and Molecular Genetics.
 She stepped down from that position in 2014.

 Research

-Andrews' research has focused on cell biology of and in response to the parasitic eukaryote Trypanosoma cruzi.
-Her group is known for discovering and characterizing calcium-dependendent exocytosis of lysosomes in mammalian cells, and its role in repair of the plasma membrane.
+Andrews' research has focused on the cell biology of mammalian cells and their response to intracellular parasitic eukaryotes such as Trypanosoma cruzi and Leishmania.
+Her group is known for discovering and characterizing calcium-dependent exocytosis of lysosomes in mammalian cells, and its role in repair of the plasma membrane.